simple-crypto/simple-website/vision.md

-In view of the limited (theoretical and practical) understanding of these new physical attack vectors, the first implementations to counteract them have been developed by the industry in a mostly closed source setting [?].
+In view of the limited (theoretical and practical) understanding of these new physical attack vectors, the first implementations to counteract them have been developed by the industry in a mostly closed source setting.
+This is for example reflected by current evaluation practice for which making implementation details public may increase the complexity of an attack (e.g., as perceived by the [Common Criteria](https://www.commoncriteriaportal.org/){:target="_blank"} framework) and therefore decrease is certification level [\[L16\]](/pdfs/Lomne_16.pdf){:target="_blank"}.
 While these solutions were necessary first steps towards solving the embedded security challenge, our vision is that as research advances, the security by obscurity paradigm becomes less justified and its benefits are outweighted by its drawbacks.
 As for the case of cryptographic algorithms, and as illustrated in the right part of the previous figure for